Imsurajr/SiteGenius/README.md

-# BuildMate - A Construction App
+# SiteGenius - A Construction App

 A Construction Site App using Flutter and Firebase.